-The metal or plastic fitting that fits under your toilet is known as a closet flange (water closet is the other name for a toilet; hence the name).
+The metal or plastic fitting that fits under your toilet is known as a closet flange.
 This flange is the connecting interface between the toilet and the floor structure.
-It has two square holes that allow square-headed bolts to slide into it.
-These bolts secure the toilet to the flange, and the square heads prevent the bolts from turning when the bolts are tightened down.
+It has two square holes that allow special bolts with flat sides to slide into it.
+These bolts secure the toilet to the flange, and the square heads prevent the bolts from turning when the nuts are tightened onto the bolts.
 The flanges also have holes that allow long screws to drive through them and into the floor structure.

-- Repair kit for either type of sanitary line.
+- Repair kit for either type of drain

-- New closet flange for either type of sanitary line.
+- New closet flange for either type of drain

 05 of 08

-- Once the closet flange is ready to accept the toilet, test-fit the bowl by temporarily setting it on the flange and checking to make sure the bolts align with the holes in the base of the toilet.
-Also make sure the toilet sits level.
-If it needs to be leveled, level the toilet by shimming beneath it with stainless steel or plastic washers.
+Test-fit the base of the new toilet by temporarily setting it on the flange and checking to make sure the bolts align with the holes in the base.
+Also, make sure the toilet sits level.
+If necessary, level the toilet by shimming beneath it with stainless steel or plastic washers.

 06 of 08

-The wax ring is the unsung hero of your toilet and is generally made from preformed amber petrolatum wax.
-It seals sewer gases out of your bathroom and prevents flushed water and waste from leaking out from under the toilet during a flush.
-Some rings are just wax, while some others have a plastic "funnel" or "flange" or "bell" built in to provide added insurance for ensuring that waste finds its way into your sanitary line.
-You just need a simple plain wax ring if the closet flange is slightly above the finished floor, but if the closet flange is flush with the floor, or slightly below, use a wax ring with the plastic bell or funnel.
+The wax ring seals out sewer gases and prevents flushed water and waste from leaking out from under the toilet during a flush.
+Some rings are just wax, while some others have a plastic "funnel" or "flange" or "bell" built in to provide added insurance for ensuring that waste finds its way into the drain line.
+You just need a simple plain wax ring if the closet flange is slightly above the finished floor, but if the closet flange is flush with the floor, or slightly below, use a wax ring with a plastic bell or funnel.